Acceptable Use Policy

 - No content that infringes intellectual property, violates confidentiality, or reveals personal information of a third party without their consent.

-- No use in connection with fraud, money laundering, sanctions evasion, or any other criminal activity.
+- No use in connection with fraud, money laundering, sanctions evasion, human trafficking, recruitment for violent extremism, or any other criminal activity.

 6. AI output is a draft for your review